Andrew McCutchen Player Props: Pirates vs. Braves

 Andrew McCutchen At The Plate

-- McCutchen has 81 hits this season and a team-best OBP of .381.
+- McCutchen leads Pittsburgh in OBP (.380) this season, fueled by 82 hits.

-- Among the qualifying hitters in MLB action, he ranks 69th in batting average, 11th in on-base percentage, and 100th in slugging.
+- Among the qualified hitters, he ranks 68th in batting average, while his on-base percentage ranks 11th and he is 100th in slugging.

+- In 62.2% of his 90 games this season, McCutchen has picked up at least one hit.
+He's also had 19 multi-hit games.

-- McCutchen has an RBI in 20 of 89 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- McCutchen has had at least one RBI in 23.3% of his games this season (21 of 90), with two or more RBI seven times (7.8%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.